 Retail Price: $115

 So the UA Drive 4 doesn’t feature ClutchFit upper and that’s a little bit of a bummer because it performed perfectly on past models.

-Now – they’re using that well known, budget-like material combo – textile mesh & neoprene.
-What can I say… It might be a cheaper setup.
-It might look cheap, but damn, it feels good and I’m totally not mad at Under Armour making this decision.
+Now they’re using that well known, budget like material combo – textile mesh & neoprene.
+What can I say?
+Maybe it’s a cheaper setup, maybe it does look cheap, but damn, it feels good; and I’m totally not mad at Under Armour making this decision.

 The soft Mesh material covers the toe & external forefoot areas, while the inner side of the forefoot and that ankle collar are rocking Neoprene.
 Also, as usual, there’s a huge Fuse overlay for additional durability which has 3M hits to look gorgeous when the light hits.

 Neoprene is awesome as well.
-It really gets the job done by providing comfort for your ankles and letting your forefoot to move freely and to obtain that enjoyable transition.
+It really gets the job done by providing comfort for your ankles and letting your forefoot move freely, and obtain that enjoyable transition.